Smolensk air disaster: Russia

-Russian president Dmitry Medvedev and Prime Minister Vladimir Putin expressed their condolences to the acting President and speaker of the parliament, Bronislaw Komorowski.
+Russian president Dmitry Medvedev and Prime Minister Vladimir Putin expressed their condolences to the acting president and speaker of the parliament, Bronisław Komorowski.
 President Medvedev also announced that 12 April 2010 would be a national day of mourning in Russia.
 Chairman of International Committee of the State Duma Konstantin Kosachev said that "Katyn claimed yet more victims".
 Chairman of the State Duma Boris Gryzlov has expressed condolences.

 Russians and foreigners laid flowers and candles at the Polish embassy in Moscow, and at the Polish consulates-general in Saint Petersburg and Kaliningrad.

 After the aircraft crash, the state owned Russia Channel broadcast the film Katyń for the second time in Russia.
 The film, which was not distributed in Russia, was first shown in Russia on another state-owned channel, the less popular Kultura Channel on 2 April 2010.
 The first showing of Katyń was a political event, which was followed by a serious discussion of Polish-Russian relations by politicians and public figures, and drew high audience numbers for the smaller channel, with an estimated 100 million Russian viewers.

 While Polish commentators saw Putin's participation in the ceremony held on 7 April as a symbolic gesture, they were touched when Putin and Tusk paid tribute and laid flowers at the site of the crash.
 Tusk knelt and briefly hid his face in his hands, then stood up as Putin patted him on the shoulder.
 The two hugged, then gave a joint press conference on the investigation into the crash.
 Polish commentators noted this was a human gesture, and a display of emotion that Poles had longed to see from their eastern neighbours.

 On 11 April, holding a bouquet of red roses, Putin was reported to have appeared truly distressed as he escorted Kaczyński's body to a Warsaw-bound plane.
 Later Putin said in a Polish television interview: "This is of course first and foremost Poland's tragedy and that of the Polish people, but it is also our tragedy.
 We mourn with you".